Black forest cake on a wooden board.

 Instructions

-• In a large bowl, whip the egg whites with cream of tartar until foamy.
-Gradually add half of the sugar, a few tablespoons at a time, and continue whipping until a stiff peaks form.
+• Whip egg whites with cream of tartar until foamy.
+Gradually add half the sugar; whip to stiff peaks.

 Whipped Ganache